 Blue ice meets red soil in Norwegian-Argentinian collaboration

-The Argentinian folk musician Chango Spasiuk and the brilliant Norwegian guitar player Per Einar Watle met each other in Argentina in 2017 and soon found common musical ground, where the warmth of the hot red soil in Northeast Argentina meets the biting cold of northern winters.
+The Argentinian folk musician Chango Spasiuk and the brilliant Norwegian guitar player Per Einar Watle met each other in Argentina in 2017 and soon found common musical ground.

-The accordeonist Spasiuk has performed at Oslo World twice before, in 2005 and 2015.
-He has deep roots in Argentinian musical traditions, but has also ventured beyond those borders.
-Today, he is one of the foremost performers of the Chamamé tradition, a music which mixes influences and instruments from Spanish, African and Guarani traditions – and which for a long time was a form of expression met with derision and prejudice.
-Through musicians like Spasiuk, it is enjoying a revival, and Argentina proposed its inclusion in UNESCOs intangible cultural heritage list in 2018.
+The accordeonist Spasiuk is one of the foremost performers of the Chamamé tradition, a music from northern Argentina which blends influences and instruments from Spanish, African and Guarani traditions and which for a long time was a form of expression met with derision and prejudice.
+Through musicians like Spasiuk, it’s enjoying a revival.
+Argentina proposed its inclusion in UNESCOs intangible cultural heritage list in 2018.
 Spasiuk’s family has Ukrainian background, and in his version of Chamamé, the connections to polka and different forms of Eastern European music are made explicit.